npujol/npujol.github.io/Informatic/linux/basics-content/creating-files.md

 Another useful command for creating files is `cat >filename`.
 This command creates a new file with the specified name and waits for user input.
 Hence, the process ends when you press `Ctrl+D` to send `EOF` (End-Of-File) to the `cat` command.

-Here`s an example of file creation with the `touch` command:
+Here's an example of file creation with the `touch` command:

 ```bash
 touch newfile.txt